-The same model can be used both to represent/explain and as a guide to manipulate experimental systems in multiple contexts.
-In other words, it is the same model but considered according to different desiderata and aims.
-In other words, instead of looking at models to establish if they explain, we look at models to find something that can be repurposed elsewhere.
+The same model can be used both to represent/explain and as a guide to manipulate experimental systems in multiple contexts; it is the same model but looked in light of different desiderata and aims.
+In other words, instead of looking at models to establish if they explain, we look at models to find something that can be 'repurposed' elsewhere.
 The components of the model are used with different purposes in mind; when models are considered 'models of', components are considered as parts of an explanation, unlike in models as 'models for' where components are seen as potentially triggering specific effects in other contexts.